 Helping Woodcock - And Other Wildlife That Share the Habitat

 The American woodcock (Scolopax minor), also known as the timberdoodle, is a ground-dwelling bird that lives in young forest and shrublands.
 Woodcock breed across eastern North America and spend the winter in lowlands from the Mid-Atlantic south to the Gulf Coast states.

 In the past, woodcock were abundant because plenty of young forest – also called "early successional habitat" – existed in their range.

 But many brushy areas have grown into mature forest, where woodcock do not live.
 Not as much logging is taking place nowadays as in the past, and in many areas we suppress natural processes like floods and wildfires that historically created ample young, regrowing woodland.
 Our development has destroyed much former habitat as well.
 Because of all of these factors, the woodcock population has fallen by about 1 percent each year since the 1960s.

 A concerted cooperative effort is underway to restore and expand the places where woodcock can live.
 In 2001, federal and state wildlife agencies, along with organizations including the Wildlife Management Institute, the Association of Fish and Wildlife Agencies, and the Ruffed Grouse Society, formed the Woodcock Task Force.

 Using funds from the National Fish and Wildlife Foundation and other sources, biologists and land managers developed a Woodcock Conservation Plan.
 The Plan sets targets for woodcock populations and acres of habitat to be created and restored in the United States and Canada.
 Scientific research and thorough monitoring provide a foundation for the habitat-creation endeavor.

-Partners have created habitat demonstration areas where folks can see woodcock habitat created by different management techniques on nature preserves, commercial forestland, National Wildlife Refuges, state wildlife management areas, state and national forests, and private lands.
+Partners have created habitat demonstration areas where the public can see woodcock habitat created by different management techniques on land trust properties, commercial forestland, National Wildlife Refuges, state wildlife management areas, state and national forests, and private lands.
 To learn about demonstration areas near you, search under Regions in the menu bar above.